Jeomon/Meta-Agent-with-More-Agents/src/agent/react/prompt.md

   - A tool needs updating to meet new requirements.
   - A tool needs debugging due to an error.
   - A tool is non-functional even after debugging and needs to be removed.
-  - Missing Python packages need to be installed.
+  - Missing or outdated packages need to be installed, updated, or removed.
 - **Use Option 2**: Only use a tool if it is present in the `tool box`.
 Never make a tool call without verifying its availability.
 If the tool is unavailable, update, debug, or remove the tool as needed via Option 1.
 - **Use Option 3**: When you’ve completed the task or already know the answer, present the final answer using markdown formatting.
 Only move to Option 3 when the final answer is ready.
 You can jump to Option 3 if the task is simple and you already know the answer.